The term “veteran” refers to an individual who:

 Chapter 1607: Reserve Educational Assistance Program (REAP)

 Education benefit for Activated Reservists.
-This program makes certain reservists who were activated for at least 90 days after September 11, 2001 either eligible for education benefits or eligible for increased benefits.
+This program makes certain reservists who were activated for at least 90 days after September 11, 2001 are either eligible for education benefits or eligible for increased benefits.

 Honorably discharged student veterans of the United States Armed Forces, Reserve, and Guard have been granted priority registration by Penn State University.
 Priority registration must be requested by submitting a completed Veterans Priority Registration form.